EJahren/property-based-testing-slides/unit_mutation_pdb.md

 * Functions f and g are right-inverse if for all x:A . f(g(x)) = x
 * Functions f and g are left-inverse if for all x:A . g(f(x)) = x
-* f and g are inverse if they are both right-inverse and left-inverse.
+* f and g are inverse if they are  left-inverse.

 ---------------------------------------------------------------